DreymaR/BigBagKbdTrixPKL/README.md

 * Separate help image background/overlay, so keys/fingering, letters/glyphs and Shift/AltGr marks can be in different images.
 * A Help Image Generator that uses Inkscape (separate download) to generate a set of help images from the current layout.
 * A PKL_Tables.ini file for info tables that were formerly internal.
 This way, the user can make additions as necessary.
-* Sensible dead key names for images and entries (e.g., dk14 -> tilde) in a central file that layouts can point to.
+* Sensible dead key names for images and entries (e.g., @14 -> tilde) in a central file that layouts can point to.
 * A base layout file can be specified, allowing layout.ini to only contain entries that should override the base layout.
 * Scan and virtual code modular remapping for layouts and Extend, making ergo and other variants much more accessible.
 * The settings/layout and Extend parts of PKL.ini are now split into separate files.
 * There's a shorthand notation in PKL_Settings.ini to specify KbdType (ISO/ANSI), CurlMod and ErgoMod with the layouts.
+* Layouts, Extend and dead keys now all allow the same prefix-entry syntax, parsing "%$*=@&" as first character specially.
+* The "&" prefix denotes ligatures/hotstrings found in a separate PKL_eD file.
+These may span more than one line.

 TODO: